Laumania/FireworksMania.ModTools/README.md

 ![image](https://github.com/user-attachments/assets/f98b83e3-16ec-4bba-95f2-e1d743d85e72)

 ### Entity Definition Icon
 For the firework to look good in the Inventory we also need to provide a preview icon.
-You can create your own outside Unity if you want to, however, there is also a way to generate it in the Mod Tools.

 All you need to do is to right click the prefab in the Project window.
 ![image](https://github.com/user-attachments/assets/1025f08d-f334-47d6-832c-48a35c2f9f1e)

 As you can see there are different options and you can test out which one you like the best.
-Everytime you click a new icon is generated next to the prefab, if one is exiting there it will overwrite it.
+Everytime you click, a new icon is generated next to the prefab, if one is exiting there it will overwrite it.
 So very easy to test things out.

 ![image](https://github.com/user-attachments/assets/b91b45ce-7501-40fd-a9cd-75452e20552f)

 This looks good so lets go with that one.
 The icon starts out expanded, but you can click the little arrow to collapse it, so it's not too confusing.
 ![image](https://github.com/user-attachments/assets/f090664f-7676-46cb-b8c3-bdd98e87e139)

+You can decide to leave the icon next to the prefab, but we also made an folder called "Icons" earlier you can put it in.
+Drag and drop the icon file to move it.

+Its up to you how you want to organize your project.
+My advise is to be consistant.
+Do the same thing the same way, everytime, to avoid confusing your future self.

-Now you just select the "Laumania_Cake_TutorialCake" (the EntityDefinition) and drag in the generated icon to the "Icon" field (or again you can pick it with the little circle - you get the idea).
+Now you just select the "Laumania_Cake_TutorialCake" (the EntityDefinition) and drag in the generated icon to the "Icon" field.

 ![image](https://github.com/user-attachments/assets/89c9a153-5b85-4d10-8906-c3eb3d644ab3)